FractalVoyager/fv-next/README.md

 - create-react-app (the build tool used) is no longer maintained.
 I have been using next.js (a build tool and framework for react) instead recently.
 Switching to next.js I beleive is needed.
 - the cgen to generate the c++ is currently written in c++ and needs to be compiled to wasm.
 I am more comfortable with js, and since we are compiling instead of interpreting, the performance hit of switching to js would be miniscule.
 I think it would also make changes to the cgen code easier and easier to intergrate, along with simplying the flow of the applicaiton.
+- Instead of using global store, I could pass down state setting variables.
+Lately, I have only been using global store for multiple page application.
+Might be nice to have the option to easilly make this multi page though.

 In this branch, I plan to refactor the project to next.js and the js runtime for antlr4